prplbx/mitigator-ai/DEVELOPMENT.md

 ## AI Integration Strategy

-This project utilizes AI coding assistants such as GitHub Copilot or Claude to enhance productivity and code quality.
+This project utilizes AI coding assistants such as Anthropic/Claude and Cursor to enhance productivity and code quality.
 The following strategy outlines how AI assistants will be effectively incorporated into the development workflow.

 ### Core Principles